 Also, it may take a while for supporting structures (i.e. bone and periodontal ligament) to remember the new position of your teeth and adapt to other changes.

 How do Orthodontic Retainers work?

 Retainers prevent further tooth movement basically by acting as “brake” which stops the forces cause the movement.
-They signal the tooth roots to stay in place, which thereby preserve the correct alignment created by your dental braces.
+They signal the tooth roots to stay in place, which thereby preserves the correct alignment created by your dental braces.

 How long do I have to wear an Orthodontic Retainer?